How to Attract and Retain Millennial Employees

 Millennials want to advance, and they’d appreciate your help in getting there.

-- As the book notes, this generation both wants and needs development, so HR leaders and managers who want to retain Millennial employees need to help them to access development.
+- Millennials want and need development, so HR leaders and managers who want to retain Millennial employees need to help them to access development.
 As stated above, Millennials are eager for opportunities, and they would appreciate it if their managers would help them strategize about what they want in their careers and understand what they need to do in order to develop to that point.

-- Millennials also want their managers to be a coach and mentor, providing individualized guidance and holding coaching conversations rather than merely assigning tasks or delegating responsibilities.
+- Millennials also want their managers to be coaches and mentors, providing individualized guidance and holding coaching conversations rather than merely assigning tasks or delegating responsibilities.
 Like everyone, this generation doesn’t particularly like being micromanaged, and they seek opportunities to work independently.

 - Millennials still need direction and instructions for what’s expected of them.
 This means that managers need to walk the line between making sure direct reports understand what needs to be done without telling them exactly what to do in painstaking detail.

-Jokes about lazy and entitled youth aside, many of the characteristics that exemplify the Millennial generation overlap with their predecessors.
-Different generations in the workplace share more common values thank you might think.
+Jokes about lazy and entitled youth aside, many of the characteristics that exemplify the Millennial generation overlap with their predecessors, and this is a key truth about Millennials in the workplace.
+In fact, different generations in the workplace share more common values than you might think.

 While the details of how they live their lives are different everywhere, Millennials are remarkably similar around the world.
 Organizations that learn how to attract and retain Millennial employees and provide the working conditions Millennials crave will benefit from a generation that is willing to work hard and stay for the long term.